ralf-boltshauser/next-app-starter/README.md

     - [ ] Setup SendGrid account
     - [ ] Add the SendGrid environment variables to the .env file
     - [ ] create dynamic templates and add the ids to the mail.ts file
+  - [ ] Design System
+    - [ ] Have a consistent design system, for every heading of a page use H1 component, if you are not happy with the look of it change the component don't use a different heading component.
   - [ ] Go through all deployment steps, since there are many steps that you need to take for local dev as well, like NEXTAUTH_SECRET etc.

 - [ ] Deployment